invokelabs/objc.docs.invokernd.com/content/uncrustify/index.md

 Uncrustify is a tool to reformat you code to a standard that you are able to define.
 Although it is not able to enforce standards for things like variable naming etc. It sorts out all the issues to do with white space, bracket placement, indenting etc. All in all, not a complete replacement for internalizing the style guide, but it gets someone who refuses to read the style guide a lot closer to readable code.

-##Assumptions

-I think you need to have a valid github account to get at these repos.
-Accounts are free at [github.com](www.github.com)

 ##Installing Uncrustify

 1. Clone the following project onto your local machine with the command `git clone git://github.com/bengardner/uncrustify.git`